boardfish/dissertation/contents/3-design.md

 retrieve the objects to display.
 Both of these would be used for rendering as part of a page by the Rails templating engine.

-My justification for use of Atomic Design is that it helped me to define a purpose and a set of rules for components that I created.
+Atomic Design helped me to define a purpose and a set of rules for components that I created.
 I could limit the scope of a component with quicker self-justification if I could express that its capabilities should sit within certain bounds I had defined on principle.
 However, while it served useful in that regard, it was at times difficult to ascertain what should be an atom and what should be a molecule. <!-- FIXME: review -->In the final codebase, some components are considered atoms where they should be molecules.

-## Authentication: OmniAuth/Auth0
+## Choosing an Authentication Service

 Authentication, as one of the first and most fundamental areas tackled on the project, was of high importance to get right.
 Personal familiarity lies with